vincenzobaz/scalajs-laminar-template/README.md

 I decided to set up a minimalistic template and make it public for other people having the same ideas.

+## Development mode

+ - Inside an sbt shell, run `~frontend/fastLinkJS`.
+ - In another terminal `cd frontend` and then `npm run dev`.
+ - Open the link appearing in the terminal in your browser.
+ - Any change to the Scala code will trigger a refresh of the app in your browser

+You can run `scalafmtAll` to format the codebase.

+You can add Javascript/Typescript dependencies with `npm install --save <lib>` inside the `frontend` directory.

 ## Ingredients

  - sbt